ibm-cloud-docs/vpc/file_storage_vpc_about.md

 Sharing a file share with other accounts or services is not supported for file shares with VPC-wide access mode

-## File share replication and failover
-{: #fs-repl-failover-overview}

-You can create read-only replicas of your file shares in another zone within your VPC, or another zone in a different region if you have multiple VPCs in the same geography.
-The replica is updated regularly based on the replication schedule that you specify.
-You can schedule to replicate your data as often as every 15 minutes.
-Using replication is a good way to recover from incidents at the primary site when data becomes inaccessible or applications fail.
-[Failover](/docs/vpc?topic=vpc-file-storage-failover) to the replica share makes it the new, writeable primary share.
-For more information, see [About file share replication](/docs/vpc?topic=vpc-file-storage-replication).

-For cross-region replication, you must configure [service to service authorizations](/docs/vpc?topic=vpc-file-s2s-auth) before you create your replica file share.
-{: requirement}

 ## Supplemental IDs and Groups for file shares
 {: #FS-supplemental-ids}